Palliser's Triangle: History

 In the middle of the 19th century, a large variety of factors contributed to an increase in Canadian expansionism, and eyes fell upon what would become western Canada for this purpose given that the cold and uncultivatable Canadian Shield was found in the north whereas the expanding United States controlled the south.
-This American expansionism also drove Canadian expansionist due to the fear that the United States would look north and lay claim to the land before they could.
+This American expansionism also drove Canadian expansionism due to the fear that the United States would look north and lay claim to the land before they could.
 With this said, it became apparent that no sources existed that had a full and reliable assessment of the land.
 While the HBC had a working knowledge of the land inasmuch as it was useful to their end and business interests, it was insufficient to the needs of the Canadian government.
 In addition, the HBC was hesitant to share information about the land they controlled for the sake of protecting their monopoly in the region.
 Even the Royal Geographical Society was uninformed about the North West.
 All the above drove the United Kingdom and the Dominion of Canada to organize the Palliser and Hind expeditions, respectively, especially since the 1840s discovery that latitude alone did not determine climate, which in turn suggested that good farmland may exist in the region.

 The area was named after John Palliser, the leader of the aforementioned British Palliser expedition into Western Canada from 1857 to 1859.
 The expedition had the objective of spending two or three seasons: